 Causes of a Thunderstorm

 Thunderstorms occur in every region of the world.
 The cause of a thunderstorm can be due to the rapid upward movement of warm, moist air, to cooler regions of the atmosphere.
-As the moist air moves upward, it cools, condenses, and results in the formation of a cumulonimbus cloud that can reach heights of over 20 kilometres and also precipitation.
+As the moist air moves upward, it cools, condenses, and results in the formation of a cumulonimbus cloud that can reach heights of over 20 kilometers and also precipitation.
 The cooled air in the atmosphere strikes the ground with strong winds.
 Meanwhile, the electrical charges accumulate on cloud particles.
 When the charges become large, it results in lightning which heats the air and passes intensely producing shock waves heard as rolls of thunder.

 Types of Thunderstorm